vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 [^299]: "Taittirîyāraṇyaka," Preface, p.
 23.

-Quite different from this simple daily ancestral offering is the Pitr̥yajña or Pi_nd_a-pitr̥yajña, which forms part of many of the statutable sacrifices, and, first of all, of the New and Full-moon sacrifice.
+Quite different from this simple daily ancestral offering is the Pitr̥yajña or Pinḍa-pitr̥yajña, which forms part of many of the statutable sacrifices, and, first of all, of the New and Full-moon sacrifice.
 Here again the human motive is intelligible enough.
 It was the contemplation of the regular course of nature, the discovery of order in the coming and going of the heavenly bodies, the growing confidence in some ruling power of the world which lifted man's thoughts from his daily work to higher regions, and filled his heart with a desire to approach these higher powers with praise, thanksgiving, and offerings.
 And it was at such moments as the waning of the moon that his thoughts would most naturally turn to those whose life had waned, whose bright faces were no longer visible on earth, his fathers or ancestors.
 Therefore at the very beginning of the New-moon sacrifice, we are told in the Brāhmaṇas[^300] and in the śrauta-sūtras, that a Pitr̥yajña, a sacrifice to the Fathers, has to be performed.
-A caru or pie had to be prepared in the Dakshiṇāgni, the southern fire, and the offerings, consisting of water and round cakes (pi_nd_as), were specially dedicated to father, grandfather, and great-grandfather, while the wife of the sacrificer, if she wished for a son, was allowed to eat one of the cakes.[^301]
+A caru or pie had to be prepared in the Dakshiṇāgni, the southern fire, and the offerings, consisting of water and round cakes (pinḍas), were specially dedicated to father, grandfather, and great-grandfather, while the wife of the sacrificer, if she wished for a son, was allowed to eat one of the cakes.[^301]

-[^301]: See "Pi_nd_apitr̥yajña," von Dr. O. Donner, 1870.
+[^301]: See "Pinḍapitr̥yajña," von Dr. O. Donner, 1870.
 The restriction to three ancestors, father, grandfather, and great-grandfather, occurs in the Vājasaneyi-saṁhitā, XIX.
 36-37.

 [^300]: Māsi māsi vo 'sanam iti śruteḥ; Gobhilîya Gr̥hya sūtras, p.
 1055.